On the tightness of the maximum of branching Brownian motion in random environment: Introduction

-In the inhomogeneous setting of a random potential, the respective randomised F-KPP equation has been investigated in \cite{CDS2021}.
-In that source it has been established that for a canonical choice of random potentials $\xi$, the transition front of the solution to the inhomogeneous F-KPP equation (which is discussed in more detail in Section~\ref{ssec:PAM})
+In the inhomogeneous setting of a random potential, as considered in the current paper, the respective randomised F-KPP equation has been investigated in \cite{CDS2021}.
+In that source it has been established that, for a canonical choice of random potentials $\xi$, the transition front of the solution to the inhomogeneous F-KPP equation (which is discussed in more detail in Section~\ref{ssec:PAM})

-with the initial condition $w^{\xi}(0,\cdot) = \bbone_{(-\infty,0]}$ does not need to be uniformly bounded in time, in the sense that the width of their transition fronts can be unbounded.
-More precisely, it follows from \cite[Theorem~2.3]{CDS2021} that there are random potentials $\xi$ within the class of inhomogeneities considered in the current paper, such that $\PP$-a.s., for all $\varepsilon\in (0,1/2)$,
+with the initial condition $w^{\xi}(0,\cdot) = \bbone_{(-\infty,0]}$ does not need to be uniformly bounded in time.
+More precisely, in contrast to~\eqref{eqn:homboundedness}, it follows from \cite[Theorem~2.3]{CDS2021} that there are random potentials $\xi$ within the class of inhomogeneities considered in the current paper, such that $\PP$-a.s.,~for all ${\varepsilon\in (0,1/2)}$,

-It is hence non-trivial and might be surprising that for BBMRE in the random potential $\xi$ we obtain tightness for the re-centred family of maxima, and a novel approach is required in order to address this situation adequately.
+It might hence be surprising and is non-trivial to prove that for BBMRE in the random potential $\xi$ we obtain tightness for the re-centred family of maxima, and a novel approach is required in order to address this situation adequately.

 It is worthwhile to note that the PDE results of \cite{CDS2021} have been obtained by taking advantage of almost exclusively probabilistic techniques.
-In the current article, however, the probabilistic main result is proven via a symbiosis of analytic and probabilistic techniques.
+In the current article, however, the probabilistic main result will be proven via a combination of analytic and probabilistic techniques.